spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 1. Visit the [Spring Initialzr site](https://start.spring.io/).
 1. Select the latest release of spring boot.
-1. Create a new Maven project with a Group name of `io.spring.dataflow` and an Artifact name of `usage-cost-logger`.
+1. Create a new Maven project with a Group name of `io.spring.dataflow.sample` and an Artifact name of `usage-cost-logger`.
-1. In the Dependencies text box, type `Rabbitmq` to select the RabbitMQ binder dependency.
+1. In the Dependencies text box, type `Kafka` to select the Kafka binder dependency.
 1. In the Dependencies text box, type `Cloud Stream` to select the Spring Cloud Stream dependency.
 1. Click the Generate Project button.
 1. Unzip the usage-cost-logger.zip file and import the project into your favorite IDE.